rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-spring-amqp.md

 ### Message persistence

 Messages are persistent by default with Spring AMQP.
-Not the queue the message will end up in needs to be durable as well, otherwise the message will not survive a broker restart as a non-durable queue does not itself survive a restart.
+Note the queue the message will end up in needs to be durable as well, otherwise the message will not survive a broker restart as a non-durable queue does not itself survive a restart.